pelya/newgrf-giant-cats/README.md

-Giant Cats to place on your OpenTTD map
+Giant Cats to place on your OpenTTD map.

+To build it, install NML compiler and run compile.sh:

+    pip3 install nml

 Cat photos are licensed under CC BY license, by following people: